don1997/CSCI-4710-Group-2/HW4/README.md

 3. Open with browser
 `$ firefox vampire.html`

-## Or if visual file manager
+## Or if using visual file manager
 1. Clone Repo in terminal
 `$ git clone https://github.com/don1997/CSCI-4710-Group-2.git`
 2. Navigate to cloned repository using file manager.
 3. Go inside HW4 Folder.
-4. Open vampire.html with your browser application.
+4. Open `vampire.html` with your browser application.